hezarai/hezar/README.md

 INFO: Uploaded:`PerceptronConfig(name=preceptron)` --> `your_hf_username/my-awesome-perceptron/model_config.yaml`
 INFO: Uploaded: `Perceptron(name=preceptron)` --> `your_hf_username/my-awesome-perceptron/model.pt`
 ```
-## Supported models
-Hezar currently supports these models
-- Text Classification
-  - BERT
-  - DistilBERT
-  - RoBERTa
-- Language Modeling
-  - BERT
-  - DistilBERT
-  - RoBERTa

 ## Documentation
 Refer to the [docs](docs) for a full documentation.

 ## Contribution
 This is a really heavy project to be maintained by a couple of developers.
 The idea isn't novel at all but actually doing it is really difficult hence it's the only one in the whole history of the Persian open source!
-So any contribution is appreciated <3
+So any contribution is appreciated ❤️